KaelKodes/Everquest-Godot-Server/README.md

-# ⚙️ Faydark MUD: Game Engine (Server)
+# ⚙️ Everquest.Godot: Game Engine (Server)

-The core authority of Faydark MUD.
+The core authority of EQ.gd.
 A high-performance, authoritative game engine built in Node.js and WebSockets, designed to handle the complex mathematics and persistent state of a classic MMO.

 ### 🛠️ Architecture
 - **Language:** Node.js (Authoritative Server)